Entropy stable non-oscillatory fluxes: An optimized wedding of entropy conservative flux with non-oscillatory flux

-Following Lemma which trivially follows provides a {\em flux sign stability property} for entropy stability of a given flux . \begin{lemma} Let $\mathbf{F}$ be any consistent numerical flux for \eqref{conservation_laws} and if there exist an consistent entropy conservative flux $\mathbf{F}^*$ for \eqref{conservation_laws} such that
+The following trivially follows for system \eqref{conservation_laws} which is equipped with symmetrizing entropy pair $\left(\eta(\mathbf{u}), q(\mathbf{u})\right)$ and provides an entropy stability condition for a given flux using {\em flux sign stability property} \eqref{signprop}. \begin{lemma} Let $\mathbf{F}$ be any consistent numerical flux for system \eqref{conservation_laws} and if there exists a consistent entropy conservative flux $\mathbf{F}^*$ for \eqref{conservation_laws} such that